Panda Express: History

 At first, Panda Express restaurants were found solely in food courts in major shopping malls.
 During the late 1980s and early 1990s, the Cherngs began experimenting with supermarket-based branches, through a deal with Vons, and then stand-alone restaurant locations.
 In 1997, the company opened its first stand-alone, drive-through restaurant, in Hesperia, California.
 Today less than 2% of its restaurants are in malls.

 In the late 2000s, the Cherngs began implementing play areas, known as the Panda Express Play Places, which had been developed in the late 90's by their business partner, Reginald Schwaab.
 The Play Places were a major success, primarily on the East Coast of America, where the chain continued to succeed.
-Due to COVID and increased costs regarding upkeep, the play places were removed from the chain in August of 2020.
+Due to COVID and increased costs regarding upkeep, the play places were removed from the chain in August 2020.

 Because Peggy had worked for several years as a software designer and engineer for defense contractors like McDonnell Douglas, Panda Express computerized its operations early on.
 Peggy also brought a systems analysis perspective to the business and worked through the logistics and standardization issues necessary to scale up the concept.